ALMSIVI/novel-tools-py/docs/references.md

 - affix_group (int, optional, default=0): The group index for the title's affix (starting from 0).
 - content_group (int, optional, default=1): The group index for the title's content (starting from 0).
 - tag (str, optional, default=special): The tag to append to matched data.
 This can be used in TitleValidator for different formats.

+### TocMatcher

+**Description:**

+Matches data by a given Table of Contents (TOC) file.
+It is not advised to use toc files as a matcher; while the file is better human readable, it contains less information than csv files and will not provide as many options as a csv file does.

+**Arguments:**
+- toc_filename (str, optional, default=toc.txt): Filename of the toc file.
+This file should be generated from `TocWriter`.
+- in_dir (str, optional): The directory to read the toc file from.
+Required if the filename does not contain the path.
+- encoding (str, optional, default=utf-8): Encoding of the toc file.
+- has_volume (bool): Specifies whether the toc contains volumes.
+- discard_chapters (bool): If set to True, will start from chapter 1 again when entering a new volume.

 ## Validators